Policy Tracker

 (5) Operate independently of the automated driving system as necessary.

-(c) The autonomous vehicle operator shall provide training and written guidance in compliance with Section 38805 to local incident responders, first responders, and towing providers regarding the manual override system, including safe disabling, relocation, and communication procedures.
+(c) The autonomous vehicle operator shall provide manual override training and written guidance in compliance with Section 38805 to local incident responders, first responders, and towing providers regarding the manual override system, including safe disabling, relocation, and communication procedures.

 (d) Notwithstanding any other law, the department shall not permit the deployment of any autonomous vehicle that does not comply with this section.